MathThyMod/GP_emu_UQSA/README.md

 ```

 Be careful to specify the output correctly in the new beliefs file - if using output 1 to specify using the second column in the original outputs file, then the newer file 'toy-sim_output-o1-2f' (for example) will contain only a single column of outputs (the second column from the original output file).
 Thus the new beliefs file should specifiy that output 0 should be used, since we wish to use the first (and only) column of outputs from the updated output file.
 The same case applies to updated input files when only a subset of the input dimensions have been used (by specifying 'active' in the beliefs file to be a non-empty list of integers).
 If inputs [0,2] out of original inputs [0,1,2] have been specified as active, then the updated inputs files will contain only these inputs, which will now be referred to by indices [0,1] since these are the columns in the updated inputs file.

+Be especially careful with the tv_config option: if you wish to reconstruct the emulator from all inputs (without calling the training_loop or final_build functions) then the last value of tv_config (which specifies how many validation sets to use) should be set to 0.
+This way, the emulator that is rebuilt is exactly the same as the emulator that was rebuilt when the updated beliefs, inputs and output files were saved.

 <a name="Sensitivity Examples"/>
 ### Sensitivity examples